glass-uk/interview-prep/examples/behavioral-session.md

 **Interviewer:** Tell me about a time you had to push back on a deadline or scope from a stakeholder.

-**User:** In my last role we were asked to deliver a new parcel tracking API in two weeks.
+**User:** In my last role we were asked to deliver a new tracking API in two weeks.
 I knew the schema design needed more time so I pushed back by showing the PM a risk matrix of what would break if we rushed it.

 ---